- What is Screen Time?

 - Build Their Brand

-Whether you’re a child leading the roast on a group chat or a middle-aged single trying to put your best life out on Insta, we have so much pressure on us.
+Whether you’re a child leading the roast on a group chat or a middle-aged single trying to put your best life out on Bumble, we have so much pressure on us.
 This pressure is from both society and our own expectations.
 We feel this unnecessary need to flaunt the best parts of our lives at all times, even if we have to fabricate these stories a little.

 Think about it, who hasn’t posed for a “candid” photo where you pretend you didn’t know someone was taking your picture?
 We’re all guilty of it, just some more than others.
 At times, our reality is no less scripted than the Kardashians.
 We just have a smaller budget.